Table of Contents

 Analytical Jurisprudence:

-Analytical Jurisprudence is dealing with the dogmas or exposition of the abstract principles of law as it exists at present or existed in the past.
+Analytical Jurisprudence deals with the dogmas or exposition of the abstract principles of law as they exist at present or in the past.

 It is a way of legal study that concentrates on the logical structure of law – the meanings and uses of the concepts, and the terms and modes of its operation.